Careers News

 At Withernsea High School we have a dedicated careers programme that caters for students in all years.
 As you progress through the school, we will focus on different areas of your career journey in order to support you in making the right choices.

-In Years 7 and 8 you will be introduced to careers through school trips and events, plus discussions in structured lessons.
+In Years 7 and 8 you will be introduced to careers through school trips, events, and work experience opportunities, plus discussions in structured lessons.

-In Year 9 you will focus on what subjects you would like to study in Key Stage 4 as part of the Pathways process.
+In Year 9 you will focus on what subjects you would like to study in Key Stage 4 as part of the Pathways process, as well as continuing to develop key employability skills.

 To help you decide the best route, you will be offered taster sessions at local colleges and given opportunities to meet representatives from further and higher education providers; apprenticeship providers; business leaders and prospective employers - all of who will be on-hand to help you make informed decisions.